Veykril/tlborm/src/macros/building-blocks/parsing.md

 # }
 ```

-A simple function matcher that ignores qualifiers like `unsafe`, `async`, ... as well a generics and
+A simple function matcher that ignores qualifiers like `unsafe`, `async`, ... as well a generics and where clauses.
-where clauses.
-If parsing those is required it is likely that you are better off using a proc-macro
+If parsing those is required it is likely that you are better off using a proc-macro instead.
-instead.

-This lets you for example, inspect the function signature, generate some extra things from it and
+This lets you for example, inspect the function signature, generate some extra things from it and then re-emit the entire function again.
-then re-emit the entire function again.
-Kind of like a `Derive` proc-macro but weaker and for
+Kind of like a `Derive` proc-macro but weaker and for functions.
-functions.

-> Ideally we would like to use a pattern fragment specifier instead of an ident for the arguments
+> Ideally we would like to use a pattern fragment specifier instead of an ident for the arguments but this is currently not allowed.
-> but this is currently not allowed.
-Fortunately people don't use patterns in function signatures
-> that often so this is okay.
+> Fortunately people don't use non-identifier patterns in function signatures that often so this is okay(a shame, really).

 ### Method

-The macro for parsing basic functions is nice and all, but sometimes we would like to also parse
-methods, functions that refer to their object via some form of `self` usage.
-This makes things a bit
+The macro for parsing basic functions is nice and all, but sometimes we would like to also parse methods, functions that refer to their object via some form of `self` usage.
+This makes things a bit trickier:
-trickier:

 > WIP